Time to read: 5 minute read

 Optimize for Applicant Tracking Systems

-Starting this section, we touched on the importance of content and placement of your resume for the applicant tracking system.
+At the beginning of this section, we touched on the importance of content and placement on your resume for the applicant tracking system.
 Here is where you see your work across the finish line.
-Use the job description of the position you are applying for and use matching, strong keywords throughout your resume.
+Use the job description of the position you are applying for, and use strong keywords that match the description throughout your resume.
 And, as always, triple check for spelling mistakes.

 How to Format A Resume